Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Hyperbolic Lattices, Hubbard and Heisenberg Models

 \subsection{Hyperbolic lattices}

 In this work, we consider two-dimensional graphs that can be categorized by their Schläfli index $\{p,q\}$.
 The lattice sites are located at the corners of regular $p$-gons and every lattice site has coordination number $q$ \cite{Coexter73}.
 Hyperbolic lattices with a constant negative curvature fulfill the condition $(p-2)(q-2)>4$.
-In contrast, lattices with $(p-2)(q-2)=4$ lie within the flat Euclidean plane and lattices with $(p-2)(q-2)<4$ in a positively curved plane.
-For the Euclidean plane exactly three solutions exist -- the square lattice $\{4,4\}$, the honeycomb lattice $\{6,3\}$ and the triangular lattice $\{3,6\}$, whereas for the hyperbolic case infinitely many pairs $\{p,q\}$ exist that fulfill the condition \cite{Edmonds82}.
+In contrast, lattices with $(p-2)(q-2)=4$ lie within the flat Euclidean plane and lattices with $(p-2)(q-2)<4$ on a sphere, that has a constant positive curvature.
+For the Euclidean plane exactly three solutions exist---the square lattice $\{4,4\}$, the honeycomb lattice $\{6,3\}$ and the triangular lattice $\{3,6\}$, and for the sphere five---the five Platonic solids, whereas for the hyperbolic case infinitely many pairs $\{p,q\}$ exist that fulfill the condition \cite{Edmonds82}.

-We concentrate on finite size hyperbolic lattices with open boundary conditions.
+We concentrate on finite-size hyperbolic lattices with open boundary conditions.
 The lattice size can be increased by starting with a single $p$-gon and successively adding shells or layers of $p$-gons.
 The number of lattice sites grows exponentially with the number of layers, strongly limiting the accessible lattice sizes for our calculations.
 In Fig.~\ref{fig:lattices} the $\{8,3\}$ lattice is shown with up to $n_l=3$ layers.
-In order to properly depict the lattices, the Poincaré disk model is used.
+To properly depict the lattices, the Poincaré disk model is used.
 All lattice sites are projected into the open unit disk and all edges, connecting two nearest-neighboring sites, are geodesic lines.
-Those geodesics are circular arcs in the Poincaré disk model, that would hit the unit circle perpendicular and they all have the same length within the hyperbolic metric \footnote{The metric in the hyperbolic plane with a constant negative curvature of -1 is given by $ds^2=4\frac{dx^2+dy^2}{(1-x^2-y^2)^2}$.
+Those geodesics are circular arcs in the Poincaré disk model, that would hit the unit circle perpendicularly and they all have the same length within the hyperbolic metric \footnote{The metric in the hyperbolic plane with a constant negative curvature of $-1$ is given by $ds^2=4\frac{dx^2+dy^2}{(1-x^2-y^2)^2}$.
 Here, $x$ and $y$ are the coordinates within the open unit circle in the Poincaré disk model.} \cite{Cannon97,Anderson05}.